LockTech/cerberus/README.md

 #### 1) Creating a Namespace

 To better organize relation-tuples, Keto provides the concept of [Namespaces](https://www.ory.sh/keto/docs/next/concepts/namespaces).
-Applications should take advantage of this feature to better organize their own permissions.
+Applications should take full advantage of this feature to better organize their own permissions.
 These namespaces will be used by Cerberus when `writing` a relation-tuple to Keto.

 An application **is not** limited to a single namespace.
 Instead, they may use any number to best represent the permissions of their features.
 It is recommended that applications prefix their namespace with a unique name used to identify the application.
 It's best if this name is the same which is used in step 2.

-> You are responsible for [configuring](https://www.ory.sh/keto/docs/reference/configuration), [defining](https://github.com/ory/keto/blob/f8af777f0b2040aa00fe65a33ad0269595232124/contrib/cat-videos-example/keto.yml#L6), and [migrating](https://www.ory.sh/keto/docs/next/concepts/namespaces#migrations) namespaces to your running Keto instance prior to them being used by Cerberus.
+> You are responsible for [configuring](https://www.ory.sh/keto/docs/reference/configuration), [defining](https://github.com/ory/keto/blob/f8af777f0b2040aa00fe65a33ad0269595232124/contrib/cat-videos-example/keto.yml#L6), and [migrating](https://www.ory.sh/keto/docs/next/concepts/namespaces#migrations) namespaces to your instance of Keto prior to them being used by Cerberus.
 >
-> A more detailed explanation of how namespaces can be defined will be written at a later date; Keto's documentation provides sufficent information to get started.
+> A more detailed explanation of how namespaces can be defined will be written at a later date; Keto's documentation and [examples](https://github.com/ory/keto/tree/master/contrib) provide sufficent information to get started.

 #### 2) `POST` a permission-tuple to Cerberus

-Finally, an application (or you, manually) must `POST` what Cerberus refers to as a permission-tuple.
+Finally, an application (or you, manually) must `POST` a permission-tuple.

 These objects are used by Cerberus to create the relation-tuples that will ultimately be `written` to Keto.
 Each permission-tuple has a one to one relationship with an application's permission.
 Below is an example of what a common permission-tuple may resemble: